gsperka/soundmaps/README.md

 1) rails server

 Open browser and enter the URL 'localhost:3000' to view SoundMap.
-Using the URL http://0.0.0.0:3000 will result in a invalid Google Maps API key.

 Group Members:
 ==============